Load Balanced Linux Apache MySQL PHP (LAMP)ΒΆ

 Select your SSH-key.

-Under local network, select the network on which the subnet (see below) that you want to use is located.
+Under local network, select the network on that you want to use.

 Under nfs_flavor, select your NFS instances flavor.
 We recommend sticking with the default.